 Apple and Google have added handy features for these uncertain times.

 According to U.S. Census Bureau Pulse Survey data recently released, 10.8 percent of American adults are experiencing some level of food insecurity.
-Louisiana, Nevada and Ohio had the highest rates: 17 to 18 percent.
-(Robert Neubecker / The New York Times)

 Here are some of the most common cons and some steps consumers can take to protect themselves.